pola-rs/polars-book/user_guide/src/dsl/groupby.md

 #### Conditionals

 Ok, that was pretty easy right.
-Let turn it up a notch.
+Let's turn it up a notch.
 Let's say we want to know how many delegates of a "state" are "Pro" or "Anti" administration we could directly query that in the aggregation without the need of `lambda` or grooming the DataFrame.